emad7105/heydari.be/_posts/2016-08-10-Lets-Encrypt-Certificate-Renewal-for-Spring-Boot.md

 ---
 layout: post
 title: Let's Encrypt Certificate Renewal for Spring Boot
-categories: [Spring, Security, TLS, Tutorials]
+categories: [Spring, TLS, Tutorials]
-tags: [Spring, Security, TLS, Tutorials]
+tags: [Spring, TLS, Tutorials]
 ---

 In the previous post, we discussed how to fetch a valid certificate using Let's Encrypt client.
 In this post, we see how we can renew our certificates and use them with Spring Boot.